September 30, 2018 Kevin Jarvis

 Started by filling in all the holes in the floor and eventually he will put down the slate “tiles” in the bathroom.

-Here he is in one of the very early steps of finishing the bathroom.
+Here he is in one of the very early steps.

 A shepherd from the village was cutting grass on our property.